 In the study area is a category of experienced, traditional vegetable growers-mostly of Chinese origin-who can afford to take risks such as growing a new crop.
 Most of the green asparagus producer group committee members have a strong bargaining power vis-à-vis the marketing companies.
 The support of this efficient farmer organization has largely contributed to the successful spread of asparagus production in the area (Naritoom et al 1991).

-Consequences of the Introduction of Asparagus in the Local Agrarian System recorded was due to inappropriate choice of land and poor maintenance of the crop during the first year.
+Consequences of the Introduction of Asparagus in the Local Agrarian System

 Improved economic results